TeraWulf Inc. Common Stock

 WULF Fundamental Analysis

-Revenue growth is inconsistent and currently decelerating, with Q4 2025 revenue of $35.84 million representing a modest 2.43% year-over-year increase, a significant slowdown from the higher growth rates seen in prior quarters of 2025.
-The company remains deeply unprofitable, posting a net loss of $126.58 million in Q4 2025, with a gross margin of 47.28% for that quarter, though this figure has fluctuated wildly from negative to positive across recent periods, indicating operational instability.
-The balance sheet shows a debt-to-equity ratio of 36.99, which is high, and the company is burning significant cash, with trailing twelve-month free cash flow deeply negative at -$1.18 billion, indicating heavy reliance on external financing like the recent equity raise to fund operations and expansion, rather than generating internal cash flow.
+Revenue growth is volatile and currently decelerating, with Q4 2025 revenue of $35.84 million representing a modest 2.43% year-over-year increase, a significant slowdown from the higher growth rates seen in prior quarters of 2025.
+The company remains deeply unprofitable, posting a Q4 2025 net loss of $126.58 million and a negative net margin of -3.53%, though the gross margin of 47.28% shows the core mining operation can be profitable before heavy operating expenses and other costs, which have been exacerbated by significant other expenses and interest costs.
+The balance sheet shows a current ratio of 2.0, indicating adequate short-term liquidity, but financial health is strained by negative free cash flow of -$1.18 billion over the trailing twelve months and a debt-to-equity ratio of 36.99, signaling heavy reliance on external financing, particularly equity, to fund operations and expansion, as seen in the recent capital raise.

 Quarterly Revenue